 Perspex Wind Sculptures

-We were surprised as we emerged from the woodlands into a field to find a kaleidoscope of colors restlessly moving in a sort of group anarchy or perhaps more kindly as a victorian automaton
+We were surprised as we emerged from the woodlands into a field to find a kaleidoscope of colours.
+Each mobile restlessly moving in a sort of group anarchy or perhaps more kindly as a victorian automaton

-An elegant garden recreated beside the stream that heads out to Mounts Bay under the shade of weeping willow.
-Alas I shall be glued to the TV as usual this year so it was a real opportunity to the real thing in the flesh and I lingered until all of the walkers had gone to walk down to the tranquil water
+An elegant chelsea garden recreated beside the stream that heads out to Mounts Bay under the shade of weeping willow.
+Alas I shall be glued to Chelsea on TV as usual this year so it was a real opportunity to the real thing in the flesh!
+I lingered until all of the walkers had gone to walk down to the tranquil water and stand in the garden.

 A brief history of Tremenherre Sculpture Garden